 The higher the threshold, the more confident you could be that the winning page would outperform other variations in the future.

 Unfortunately, this feature didn’t carry over to Optimize.
 So you’ll need to do a little more work to determine if and when you can be confident in an experiment’s results.

 You can start by deciding when to analyze a test’s results before you even launch it.

-Some site owners do this by selecting a sample size or number of conversions, then stopping their test as soon as they hit that number.
+Some site owners do that by selecting a sample size or number of conversions, then stopping their test as soon as they hit that number.
 And while this can be a good way to make sure you don’t end your tests too soon, that target sample size is ultimately just a guess.

 Start by entering the conversion rate of your existing page as a baseline, then set the minimum improvement you want to see.
-This will tell you exactly how many users you should aim to have for each variation before drawing any conclusions.
+This will tell you exactly how many visitors you should aim to have for each variation before drawing any conclusions.